Skip to main content

 How we can help

 Locality are the leading national experts on community ownership of buildings and spaces.
-We can help you save a space and manage it for the benefit of the community, and connect you with other organisations that manage community-owned spaces.
+We have extensive advice, tools and training to help you save a space and manage it for the benefit of the community, and connect you with other organisations that manage community-owned spaces.

 We help communities own and manage land and buildings including community centres, as well as local spaces like shops, libraries, swimming pools, pubs, green spaces and more, protecting them for future generations.
 Community ownership helps places thrive and creates long-term resilience for community organisations.